turtlemonvh/blanket/README.md

 - Allow configurable executors
     - copy command into tmp file; run with bash, zsh, bat
     - make it use a different executor depending on OS (put this in viper)
+    - test on windows
     - e.g. http://ss64.com/nt/syntax-run.html
     - http://stackoverflow.com/questions/4571244/creating-a-bat-file-for-python-script
+- get rid of name field for task types and derive from file name
+    - this makes it easier to track
 - allow filling in files as templates
     - have glob patterns to match templates (relative to where they will be copied into)
-- get rid of name field for task types and derive from file name
-    - this makes it easier to track
 - Clean up formatting of ps command
     - https://golang.org/pkg/text/tabwriter/
     - https://github.com/olekukonko/tablewriter